Canberra United FC: 2015–16 season

-Reigning champions Canberra United have signed up 5 new players for the 2015–16 season.
-These include Mexican international Veronica Perez, New Zealand forward Emma Kete, Emma Checker, Jenna McCormick and rookie Nickoletta Flannery.
+Canberra United have signed five new players for the 2015–16 season, including Mexican international Veronica Perez, New Zealand forward Emma Kete, Emma Checker, Jenna McCormick and rookie Nickoletta Flannery.
 Veronica Perez is the first Mexican international to play in the W-League.
-Emma Kete is also returning to the club after previously have won the W-League title in its 4th season.
-Meanwhile, Nickoletta Flannery is a local Canberra product who has been in tremendous form.
-Goalkeeper Lydia Williams is back in the squad, returning from a knee injury that put her out of action last season.
+Emma Kete also returned to the club.
 Canberra United's leading goalscorer of all time, Michelle Heyman also signed on for a 6th successive year with the club.

 Club identity

 Colours and badge

 The primary club colour of Canberra United is green, chosen principally since it did not clash with the other seven clubs in the inaugural competition.
 They are the second elite sporting team from the city to wear a green jersey after National Rugby League club, Canberra Raiders.
 This has led to some cross-promotion between the two 'green machine' teams.
 The Canberra United badge depicts the flagpole of Parliament House, a symbol of Canberra.
+The logo was refreshed in 2023 by local Canberra Design agency, Inklab.

 Stadium

-Canberra's current home ground for W-League home matches is Viking Park, a multi-purpose stadium within the Tuggeranong region in Canberra's south.
+Canberra's current home ground for ALW home matches is McKellar Park, a purpose built football ground within the Belconnen region in Canberra's north-west.
+In 2020-2021 their home ground was Viking Park, a multi-purpose stadium within the Tuggeranong region in Canberra's south.
 The stadium has a grand stand and hills surrounding a rectangular playing surface.
 The capacity for Viking Park is 7,000 with 1,000 seats in the grand stand.
 United moved into Viking Park at the beginning of the 2020/21 W-League season following the closure of McKellar Park by the owner due to COVID-19.
-Canberra United's maiden home ground was McKellar Park, a purpose built football ground within the Belconnen region in Canberra's north-west.
-The club played at McKellar for seven years with a handful of matches played at alternative grounds including: Deakin Stadium, AIS Enclosed, Viking Park and Canberra Stadium.
+Canberra United's maiden home ground was McKellar Park - the club played at McKellar for seven years with a handful of matches played at alternative grounds including: Deakin Stadium, AIS Enclosed, Viking Park and Canberra Stadium.
 The FFA partnered United with Central Coast Mariners in 2009 and 2016/17 to feature in 'double-header' W-League and A-League fixtures at Canberra Stadium.